 Determine if your network connections are open or closed.

-The advanced port scanner tool, which is essentially an open port checker, will provide you with information regarding valid methods of connecting to a network.
-Scan your network for open ports with this free port scanner tool and determine if those open ports need to be closed to provide more network security and less vulnerabilities.
+The advanced port scanner tool is essentially an open port checker.
+It will provide you with information regarding valid network connection methods.
+Scan your network for open ports with this free port scanner tool.
+It will determine if those open ports need to be closed to provide more network security and fewer vulnerabilities.

 What is a port?

-A port, referred to as a server port or Internet port, is a virtual point of network connection.
+A port, also known as a server port or Internet port, is a virtual point of network connection.
 Network ports are used for routing incoming information from a network to specific applications to a designated machine.
 They are software-based, each uniquely associated with a specific process or service.
-Therefore, computers are able to distinguish between different kinds of traffic.
+Therefore, computers can distinguish between different kinds of traffic.

-Hypothetically, for example, if you wanted to enable remote desktop on a Windows PC within your network, you'd need to make sure port 3389 was open and forwarding to the appropriate computer.
+Say you wanted to enable remote desktop on a Windows PC within your network.
+You'd need to ensure port 3389 was open and forwarding to the appropriate computer.

 Ports are all assigned a number and standardized across all network devices.
-There is an IP range for available IP addresses; similarly, between the User Datagram Protocol (UDP) ports and Transmission Control Protocol (TCP) ports, there are 65,536 ports open for communication.
+There is an IP range for available IP addresses.
+Similarly, between the UDP ports and TCP ports, there are 65,536 ports open for communication.
 However, lower-number ports are most often used.

 The port scanner tool scans ports on a network.

-In many cases, port numbers are reserved for specific protocols across all routers.
-For example, port 25 is reserved for SMTP (Simple Mail Transfer Protocol) across networks.
+Port numbers are often reserved for specific protocols across all routers.
+For example, port 25 exists for SMTP (Simple Mail Transfer Protocol) across networks.
 Subsequently, this standardizes ports and port forwarding for all users.

 What is an online port scanner?

 Hackers also use port checkers to expose vulnerabilities in a network.
-For reasons like this, it's important for users to use the port checking tool on their own network to scan for weaknesses and make sure they have a strong firewall established on their device.
+For this reason, it's important for users to use the port checking tool on their own network to scan for weaknesses.
 However, scanning for open ports on your own network with the online open port checker is completely legal.

 Scan types

 To begin and scan open ports on an IP, enter a valid IP address or URL at the top of the page.
-After that, you can scan ports on the IP/URL individually or in pre-made groups.
-If you are a Gold Member, you can also scan ports in a numeric range or in a custom group (no more than 100 ports at once for any scan type).
+Afterward, you can scan ports on the IP or URL individually or in pre-made groups.
+If you are a Gold Member, you can also scan ports in a numeric range or in a custom group.
+However, you can include no more than 100 ports at once for any scan type.

-1. To scan individually, select 'Individual,' input a valid port number, and select 'Scan.'
+• To scan individually, select Individual, input a valid port number, and select Scan.
 The tool will display the status of the chosen port below the scan button.

-2. To scan by group type, select 'Group' and choose a group from the drop down menu.
-Ports contained in the group will then be displayed below the drop down.
-After confirming your selection, click 'Scan.'
+• To scan by group type, select Group and choose a group from the drop-down menu.
+Ports contained in the group will then be displayed below the drop-down menu.
+After confirming your selection, click Scan.
 The tool will then display the status of each port in the group below the scan button.

-3. To scan by numeric range, select 'Range,' input a valid port number to start, input another valid port number to stop, and select 'Scan.'
-Subsequently, the tool will then display the status of each port between and including the starting and ending ports below the scan button.
+• To scan by numeric range, select Range, input a valid port number to start, input another valid port number to stop, and select Scan.
+Subsequently, the tool will display each port's status, including the starting and ending ports below the scan button.

-4. To scan by custom group, select 'Custom,' enter each desired port to scan on its own line in the text box shown, and select 'Scan.'
+• To scan by custom group, select Custom.
+Enter each desired port to scan on its own line in the text box shown, and select Scan.
 The tool will then display the status of each inputted port below the scan button.

-Some Internet service providers intentionally block popular ports, like 21 or 80, on residential connections to deter customers from hosting their own FTP servers and websites.
+Some Internet service providers purposely block popular ports on residential connections, like 21 or 80.
+They do this to deter customers from hosting their own FTP servers and websites.
 By blocking popular ports at the ISP level, they provide a level of security for customers.
 Slow network speeds or slow machines can also lead to ports incorrectly being classified as closed.

 How to get your port number

-To get your server's port numbers in order to let you access different sites and servers online, follow these steps for your computer.
+Follow these steps for your computer to get your server's port numbers so you can access different sites and servers online.

 To get port numbers on Windows: